Macy's, Inc.: 2000s

 Macy's also got rid of its division structure and integrated its functions into one organization.
 Macy's central buying, merchandise planning, stores senior management and marketing functions merged to its New York City corporate office (formerly Macy's East).
 Corporate-related business functions, such as finance and human resources, will be primarily in Cincinnati.
 To buy with local consumers in mind, Macy's developed a concept called "My Macy's", in which the buyers and planners all look at what the local consumer base is looking for in their local Macy's store.
 This will help bring a better sense of branding, sizing, and marketing to each Macy's store nationwide.

 Macy's Inc. decided to close the Bloomingdale's at the Mall of America in Minnesota.
-Since 1994, Bloomingdale's had been one of the 4 anchor stores of the mall, and will be replaced with a $30 million renovation with four new foreign clothing stores.
+Since 1992, Bloomingdale's had been one of the 4 anchor stores of the mall, and will be replaced with a $30 million renovation with four new foreign clothing stores.

+2010s

 On October 14, 2013, Macy's Inc. announced the decision to open most of their stores for the first time on Thanksgiving Day 2013, breaking a long-standing tradition of 155 years, and joined the ranks of retailers who created Gray Thursday the year before.
 Its doors opened at 8 p.m. (local time) on the holiday evening, and remained open for 24 hours straight until the close of business on Friday, which is usually about 10 p.m.

-As of February 2014, Macy's Inc. is valued at US$28 billion.
+As of February 2014, Macy's Inc. was valued at US$28 billion.

 In September 2015, Macy's announced it would close 40 stores, 5% of its total stores in early 2016.
 It also announced plans to open 6 additional Macy's Backstage locations.
 From 2010 to 2015, Macy's had closed 52 stores and opened 12.

+2020s

-In February 2020, Macy's announced that their headquarters in downtown Cincinnati will be closing in the near future with all corporate operations relocating to New York City.
-This news came after a gradual pulling out of the Cincinnati area with a couple of area store closures and the retirement of a top executive.
+In February 2020, Macy's announced that its headquarters in downtown Cincinnati would be closing as part of a restructuring with further cutbacks.
+This news came after a gradual pulling out of the Cincinnati area, with most corporate executives, including the CEO, already at the company's other headquarters in New York City.
+The Cincinnati headquarters building has since been converted to a rental apartment building with 341 units, which is to open in spring 2025.

 In November 2021, Macy's announced the launch of its digital marketplace, which set to debut in the second half of 2022.
 Macy's will partner with AlixPartners and Mirakl.